zhleonix/vscode-plantuml-ext/README.md

 - Added toggle pause live preview command
 - Added template support with common UML artifacts
 - Added binaries to ensure that PDF and other features work out of box
+- Add PlantUML VizJS Support to download an alternative GraphicViz installation

 ### 0.0.1
 - First release.